Former Bond girl Alison Doody has said she has “no regrets” about giving up her career as a Hollywood star to return to Ireland to raise her children.

 That may now seem like a lifetime away to Doody, who has spent the last two decades living in Kildare raising her two daughters.

 Doody married businessman Gavin O’Reilly in 1994 and chose to give up her acting career to raise a family.
-She said: “Acting was out of sight, out of mind.
+In 2016, she told the Irish independent: “Acting was out of sight, out of mind.
 I just didn’t have the same access.

 “A lot of the roles I had got were due to someone else pulling out.
 You have to be there at the right time, at the right moment.